kxk-4498/MicroserviceAnomalyDetection/README.md

 10. Generate load (warning: this takes a long time and a lot of cpu):
 `sudo python -u run_experiment.py --use_k3s_cluster --no_exfil --config_file ../sockshop_experiment.json --localhostip FRONT-END-CLUSTER-IP --localport 80`

+NOTE: Need to add autoscaling support to the kubespray cluster